Deciphering the opportunities that lie in the current futures spread.

 - there is no ceiling to inverses

-The charts included here tell the story of five crop years, showing the transition Sept/Dec spread as well as the harvest Dec/March spread.
+The charts shown here tell the story of five crop years, showing the transition Sept/Dec spread as well as the harvest Dec/March spread.

 - The years shown include tight beginning stocks such as 1996 and 2013, as well as sizable stocks (’09).